Massachusetts College of Liberal Arts: Athletics

 MCLA has 13 varsity sports.
 The college's varsity teams compete in the National Collegiate Athletic Association (NCAA) at the NCAA Division III level in the Massachusetts State Collegiate Athletic Conference (MASCAC).
-Active intercollegiate female teams are basketball, volleyball, tennis, cross country, soccer, softball, and lacrosse; while active intercollegiate male teams are baseball, basketball, golf, cross country, tennis and soccer.
+Active intercollegiate female teams are ice hockey, basketball, volleyball, tennis, cross country, soccer, softball, and lacrosse; while active intercollegiate male teams are ice hockey, baseball, basketball, golf, cross country, tennis and soccer.
 The college also has NERFU club rugby which was re-activated in 2011.
+The most successful team in the college's history was the men's ice hockey team, which was cut in 2003.
+However, MCLA established men's and women's hockey teams in the 2023–24 academic year.

 From 1963, the college's athletic teams were known as the Mohawks, after the Mohawk Trail which runs along Massachusetts Route 2.
 In response to concerns over using a Native American name (Francis Boots, cultural-preservation officer of the Mohawk tribe, has told college officials that his people were not honored by the name), the mascot was changed to the Trailblazers in 2002.
 In 2013, a new mascot, the Mountain Lion, was adopted while in April 2019, the Trailblazer community named the Mascot "Murdock" after a vote of the campus community, alumni, and community members.

-The most successful team in the college's history was the men's ice hockey team, which was cut in 2003.
-However, MCLA will have men's and women's hockey teams beginning to compete again in the 2023–24 academic year.